illuria/jailer/README.md

 > If you get a message that says `Illegal variable name` then you're probably using `tcsh`.
 You can jump into `/bin/sh` by running `sh` :)

-> Jailer has the `nat` and `rdr` subcommands to manage NAT and Redirection, but it will be integrate in the next release.
+> Jailer has the `nat` and `rdr` subcommands to manage NAT and Redirection, but it will be integrated in the next release.

 Now, you can login into your VNET Jail and access the internet.